-The head of Funk Coffee & Food, Arthur Damaskos, led Benjamin Sebastino to believe that the Flinders Street Funk franchise produced $15,000 each week in turnover, translating to about $2000 in weekly profits, according to a District Court judgment handed down this month.
+The head of Funk Coffee & Food, Arthur Damaskos, led Benjamin Sebastino to believe that the Flinders Street Funk franchise produced $15,000 each week in turnover, translating to about $2000 in weekly profits, according to a Supreme Court judgment handed down this month.

 But, in fact, the store rarely made that much money.

 And although the corporate entity Hype Investments – owned by Benjamin and Mardi Sebastiano – bought Funk Flinders Street for $350,000 in June 2009, the court assessed its true value at the time of purchase as $120,000.

 In an earlier judgment in the same case, handed down in July this year, the District Court found that Damaskos had misled Benjamin Sebastino, and that he would not have bought the business, nor paid the franchising and associated fees, had he known the café’s true financial position.

 In the year before the café was purchased in mid-2009, it made less than $13,000 each week on average.